Data-Science-Link/the_depositum/data_final/catholic_catechism_trent/Catholic_Catechism_Trent_McHugh_Callan.md

 than frequently to remind the sinner of the miseries and torments with which the reprobate will be visited, who on the last day will come forth unto the resurrection of judgment.

-## ARTICLE XII : "LIFE EVERLASTING"

-Importance Of This Article
+## ARTICLE XII : "LIFE EVERLASTING Importance Of This Article
 The holy Apostles, our guides, thought fit to conclude the Creed, which is the summary of our faith, with the Article on eternal life: first, because after the resurrection of the body the only object of the Christian's hope is the reward of everlasting life; and secondly, in order that perfect happiness, embracing as it does the fullness of